iamskydev/Python-Projects/Basics-Projects/Dice Rolling Simulator/README.md

 #call the mainloop
 root.mainloop()
 ```
-Here the source code the Rolling Dice Simulator Game in Python [Source Code]()
 # Summary

 We have successfully developed a cool application - Dice Simulator using Python.
 It's a lovely solution, hope you enjoyed it.
 Now you can simply click on a button and get your next number on dice.
 Thanks and cheers to python and its package Tkinter which has provided us such a function to make our work easy.
 As of now, we have an understanding of Python, Tkinter, and random.